-Below, some of the smaller projects and initiatives the Trust has supported are showcased.
+Listed below, starting with those most recently supported, are some of the smaller initiatives the Trust has funded.

 Have-a-Heart